• Skip to main content

 Here are a few ideas to use these marinated onions:

-- Mexican dishes: absolutely amazing with lentil tacos, tostadas, Mexican rice, burritos, nachos, enchiladas and more.
+• Mexican dishes: absolutely amazing with walnut lentil tacos, tostadas, Mexican tomato rice, black bean and rice burritos, loaded vegan nachos, enchiladas and more.

-- Breakfast: you can use them to garnish savory breakfast recipes, such as this silken tofu scramble, breakfast sandwiches, black bean avocado toasts or try garnishing this savory breakfast bowl with these onions!
+• Breakfast: you can use them to garnish savory breakfast recipes, such as this silken tofu scramble, tofu scramble breakfast sandwiches, black bean avocado toast or try garnishing this savory breakfast power bowl with these onions!

-- Pizza: garnish over pizza or pesto flatbread to jazz it up!
+• Pizza: garnish over vegan white sauce pizza or pesto flatbread bruschetta to jazz it up!

-- Vegan cheese board: These pickled onion would be amazing part of a vegan cheese board for a fun appetizer or finger food when hosting.
-Pair them with crackers, vegan tofu cream cheese, olives, vegan cashew ricotta, grapes, broccoli hummus, raw veggie sticks, baba ganoush, crusty bread, cherry tomatoes, vegan cheese ball, etc, and display everything nicely on a large board for everyone to serve themselves.
+• Vegan cheese board: These pickled onion would be amazing part of a vegan cheese board for a fun appetizer or finger food when hosting.
+Pair them with crackers, vegan tofu cream cheese, olives, vegan cashew ricotta, grapes, broccoli hummus, raw veggie sticks, baba ganoush without tahini, crusty bread, cherry tomatoes, vegan cheese ball, etc, and display everything nicely on a large board for everyone to serve themselves.
 Check out this vegan cheese and charcuterie board for more inspiration!

 FAQ's